mkumm/mkumm_blog/content/posts/nvim-and-elixirls-noob-edition/index.md

 ## Context

-I am motivated by the wizards among us that can edit files with the greatest of ease using nothing but their trusted keyboards.
-Over the years I have become pretty comfortable using Vim keystrokes via "vim-modes" in IDEs, but the experiences fell short of my expectations.
-Zed came close, but their constant updates kept "changing" my experience in ways that finally broke me.

-All of my attempts to adopt Vim proper brought frustration with endless configuration options and no clear path to just get up and running.
-I wanted a "Zen of Python" approach to Vim setup and configuration, but I kept getting the Perl version (there should be **no** clear right way to do something -- *citation needed*).
+All of my attempts to adopt Vim as my daily editor ended in frustration.
+Endless configuration options and no clear path for the beginner (like me) to have Neovim just work.
+I wanted a "Zen of Python" approach to Vim setup and configuration, but I kept getting Perl versions (there should be **no** clear correct way to do something -- *citation needed*).

+My attempts included:
+- Reading through Neovim's documentation
+- Watching ThePrimeagen's videos
+- Installing several "distributions" like LunarVIM
+- Trying Evil mode (Emacs with Vim keys)

-My attempts included going through Neovim's documentation, ThePrimeagen's videos, several "distributions" like LunarVIM and each time I would hit _magic_ that I didn't understand and prevented me from getting the experience I wanted.
-I even tried "Evil" (Emacs with Vim keys) with some success, but then some little thing would happen and my configuration _seemed_ unrecoverable.
+With each attempt I would hit some _magic_ or complexity that I didn't understand and couldn't figure out how to override.
+On the occasion that things worked, some little update/change would break my configuration and the rest of the day was spent fixing it.

-As an aside, I landed on Neovim over Vim only because I would rather learn how to use Lua over Vimscript.

-## The Journey
+## A New Way Forward

-### The Kickstart I Needed
+### The "Kickstart" I Needed

 [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) spoke to me.
 Not a distribution, but a "starting point for Neovim that is: Small, Single-file, Completely Documented".
 I watched [the video](https://www.youtube.com/watch?v=m8C0Cq9Uv9o) and if there was a T-shirt I probably would have bought it as well.
+With new hope, I went to work.

-I blew away any lingering *vim configurations on my mac and went through the insanely easy [setup process for Kickstart.nvim](https://www.youtube.com/watch?v=m8C0Cq9Uv9o) and gave it a try.
-Initial impressions were good, but I had some baggage from my other experiences that got in my way.
-I created a new elixir file which gave me I formatting out of the box but nothing else.
-No Elixir Language Server was automatically fetched and configured.
-I had expected some magic to kick in, and when it didn't I was both confused and happy.
+I blew away any lingering Vim configuration files on my mac and went through the very easy [setup process for Kickstart.nvim](https://www.youtube.com/watch?v=m8C0Cq9Uv9o).
+My initial impressions were good, but I had some intellectual baggage from my other Vim experiences that got in my way.
+For example, I created a new elixir file and expected some magic to kick in, and when it didn't I was both confused and hopeful.

 ### Lazy

 Kickstart.nvim comes with a single configuration file that uses [Lazy.nvim](https://github.com/folke/lazy.nvim) to manage plugins.
-The documented init.lua file said to modify my configuration file to add packages, but that just didn't feel right; my technical and intellectual baggage getting in the way of the clearly documented path.
-After several failed attempts at using Lazy, I was not able to add a package.
-Turns out I needed to update the configuration file :).
+By modifying the included single file `~/.config/nvim/init.lua`, you can control just about everything.
+Change the file, then Vim command `:Lazy` *(I)nstall*.
+The only issue I had was that _elixir-ls_ wouldn't start.

 ### The Important Places

-I still had a few issues.
-I thought I got rid of my past Vim installations, but I needed to look harder.
-I still had some cruft in hidden in `~/.config/nvim` and `~/.local/*` directories.
-I also discovered that there was something called Mason, which turned out to be a _new kind magic_ that I could like.
+I found some cruft going through `~/.config/nvim` and `~/.local/*` that I needed to get rid of that was conflicting with my new install (I think).
+In the process of cleaning things up I came across Mason which turned out to be the key utility I needed to understand better.

 ### Mason-ery

-[Mason](https://github.com/williamboman/mason.nvim) takes care of managing the dependencies for our Neovim configurations.
+[Mason](https://github.com/williamboman/mason.nvim) takes care of managing the dependencies for Neovim configurations.
+In my case I had to delete my existing elixir-ls files and re-install them using the Vim command `:MasonInstall elixir-ls`.
+With all the pieces in place, and old pieces removed, I got everything working to my delight.

+The following is the short process I followed on my other macs to get everything working.
+Hopeful they will work for you.

 ## Setup Neovim with Elixir-ls